korovod/kenotron/examples/mup/README.md

 # How to use Spectral µTransfer
-In your Nanotron configuration, simply set `use_mup` to `true`.
-Nanotron will automatically determine the right standard deviation and learning rate for each parameter.
+In your Kénotron configuration, simply set `use_mup` to `true`.
+Kénotron will automatically determine the right standard deviation and learning rate for each parameter.

 ```diff